qihongl/learn-hippo/docs/paper_task_encoding/experiment_report.md

 choice was learned either from exact expected reward or from sampled delayed prediction reward.

-The basic feasibility result is positive.
-On distant-memory (DM) trials alone, a fresh policy trained on 102,400 newly generated sequences assigned probability 0.9993 to endpoint encoding and 0.00002 on average to each earlier time.
-On unseen mappings its prediction reward was 0.6684, compared with 0.4849 for never encoding and 0.5129 for one random encoding.
-Removing the target memory reduced reward to 0.4831.
-A separate variable-delay, missing-observation run reached endpoint probability 0.8928 by epoch 100, although its learning curve had not stabilized.
+The basic feasibility result is positive and reproducible in a simplified distant-memory (DM) condition.
+Across ten fresh policies, each trained on 102,400 newly generated sequences, mean endpoint-encoding probability was 0.999895 and all ten were stable over their final five evaluations.
+On unseen mappings, mean prediction reward was 0.6616, compared with 0.4870 for never encoding and 0.5139 for one random encoding.
+Removing the relevant memory reduced reward to 0.4833.
+Restoring the released variable delays and missing observations made discovery
+unreliable: seven of ten policies finished above 0.80 endpoint probability, six were stable, and the mean was 0.7055 (SD 0.4346).

-The full-task result is negative.
-With the released 0.25 recent-memory, 0.25 DM, and 0.50 no-relevant-memory mixture, sampled learning produced endpoint probability 0.0027, below the nonendpoint mean of 0.0253.
-Exact reward computation also failed (0.0069 versus 0.0212), and a DM-first curriculum produced a broad late-event policy rather than boundary encoding.
-Forced endpoint encoding still strongly improved DM prediction, so the failure is not an absent endpoint advantage.
-It is a failure to discover that solution under the mixed objective.
-Thus differentiable episodic memory can learn boundary-selective encoding in a theoretically favorable version of the original task, but the full-mixture claim remains unsupported.
+The full-task result remains negative.
+The endpoint was the best deterministic shared encoding time in five exact audits of the released 0.25 recent-memory, 0.25 DM, and 0.50 no-relevant-memory mixture, yet gradient optimization converged one or two steps early.
+A bounded credit-assignment screen found a promising method, but a 400-epoch follow-up was unstable: two of three fresh policies ended near 1.0 endpoint probability, while the third collapsed from 0.999 at epoch 390 to nearly zero at epoch 400.
+A progress-constrained policy also failed.
+Forced endpoint encoding still improved DM prediction, so the obstacle is reliable discovery and retention of the solution, not an absent endpoint advantage.
+Differentiable episodic memory can therefore learn selective boundary encoding in a favorable version of the original task, but the full-mixture claim remains unsupported.

 ## 1. Question, terminology, and answer